A Probabilistic Framework for Modular Continual Learning: Experiments

 \section{Experiments}

-We evaluate the perceptual, latent and few-shot transfer capabilities of our algorithm, as well as its scalability and ability to handle disparate input domains and neural architectures.
-To this end, we perform experiments on a new benchmark suite as well as on the CTrL \citep{veniat2020efficient} benchmarks.
-Finally, we conduct ablation studies, presented in Appendices \ref{app:pt_ablations} and \ref{app:nt_ablations}, which examine our design choices.

-For ablation, we derive two more algorithms: PT-only (which uses only Algorithm \ref{alg:pt-strategy}) and NT-only (which uses only Algorithm \ref{alg:npt-strategy}).
-We compare our results to a number of competitive modular CL baselines: Standalone (SA), which trains a new network for every problem; RS, which randomly selects from the set of all paths (shown to be a competitive baseline in high-dimensional search spaces and in neural architecture search \citep{li2020random}); \HOUDINI{} \citep{valkov2018houdini}, with a fixed neural architecture to keep the results comparable; MNTDP-D \citep{veniat2020efficient} which is a scalable modular CL algorithm for perceptual transfer; LMC \citep{ostapenko2021continual} which can achieve different transfer properties but has limited scalability.
-In addition, we compare to a CL algorithm based on parameter regularisation, online EWC (O-EWC)\citep{schwarz2018progress, chaudhry2018riemannian}, and a CL algorithm based on experience replay, ER \citep{chaudhry2019tiny}.
+We compare our algorithm against several competitive modular CL baselines: RS, which randomly selects from the set of all paths (shown to be a competitive baseline in high-dimensional search spaces and in neural architecture search \citep{li2020random}); \HOUDINI{} \citep{valkov2018houdini}, with a fixed neural architecture to keep the results comparable; MNTDP-D \citep{veniat2020efficient} which is a scalable modular CL algorithm for perceptual transfer; LMC \citep{ostapenko2021continual} which can achieve different transfer properties but has limited scalability.
+For completeness, we also compare to a standalone (SA) baseline which always trains a new network for every problem; a CL algorithm based on parameter regularisation, online EWC (O-EWC) \citep{schwarz2018progress, chaudhry2018riemannian}; and one based on experience replay, ER \citep{chaudhry2019tiny}.

 Our hyperparameters are listed in Appendix \ref{app:alg_hyperparams}.
-We use a problem-specific random seed to make the training process deterministic, so that the difference in performance can be accredited only to the CL algorithm, and not to randomness introduced during training.
-For each baseline, we assess the performance on a held-out test dataset and report the average accuracy of the final model across all problems, $\mathcal{A}$ (see Eq. \ref{eq:avg_accuracy}), as well as the amount of forward transfer on the last problem, $\mathit{Tr}^{-1}$, computed as the difference in accuracy, compared to the standalone baseline (see Eq. \ref{eq:tr_last}).
+For each baseline, we assess the performance on a held-out test dataset.
+To measure transfer learning performance, we report amount of forward transfer on the last problem, $\mathit{Tr}^{-1}$, computed as the difference in accuracy, compared to the standalone baseline (see Eq. \ref{eq:tr_last}).
 We also report the average forgetting $\mathcal{F}$ across all sequences, measured by the difference between the accuracy achieved on each problem at the end of the sequence and initially (see Eq. \ref{eq:forgetting}).
+Additionally, for completeness, we report the average accuracy of the final model across all problems, $\mathcal{A}$ (see Eq. \ref{eq:avg_accuracy}); this averages over problems earlier in the sequence, for which no transfer is possible by design, so it is less helpful for comparing transfer learning approaches.